AyalaHakarmi/hadasim5/README.md

 ## 🎥 Demo Video (Highly Recommended!)

-👉 I recorded a short video showing exactly how to run and use the system.
+👉 I recorded a short video showing exactly how to run and use the system, and I showed how all the data is updated in the database.
 📂 The video file is included in the project under:
 **`/demo/grocery-demo.mp4`**